gbrodman/order-tracking/README.md

 **If you are on Windows, use [this guide](https://docs.google.com/document/d/1wivg69Urc9boScOUvW4sdP6zJrayikNyzKcJgS2kjyw/edit#heading=h.k3xoxdnm2imr) instead of these instructions, as Windows is a bit difficult and this guide is clear.**

 ### If you are on a Mac (OSX):
-Open up a terminal and run the following commands from the project's main directory to set up your Python environment:
+Open up a terminal and run the following commands from the project's main directory to set up your Python environment.
+The first command installs brew, then we use brew to install pyenv which manages the Python installation.
+- `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 - `brew install pyenv`
 - `pyenv install 3.7.4`
 - `pyenv global 3.7.4`